-PROTOCOL ADDITIONAL TO THE AGREEMENT BETWEEN THE GOVERNMENT OF THE REPUBLIC OF GHANA AND THE INTERNATIONAL ATOMIC ENERGY AGENCY FOR THE APPLICATION OF SAFEGUARDS IN CONNECTION WITH THE TREATY ON THE NON-PROLIFERATION OF NUCLEAR WEAPONS
+PROTOCOL ADDITIONAL TO THE AGREEMENT BETWEEN THE REPUBLIC OF AZERBAIJAN AND THE INTERNATIONAL ATOMIC ENERGY AGENCY FOR THE APPLICATION OF SAFEGUARDS IN CONNECTION WITH THE TREATY ON THE NON-PROLIFERATION OF NUCLEAR WEAPONS

-- 1. The text1 of the Protocol Additional to the Safeguards Agreement2 concluded between the Government of the Republic of Ghana and the International Atomic Energy Agency for the application of safeguards in connection with the Treaty for the Non-Proliferation of Nuclear Weapons (NPT) is reproduced in this document for the information of all Members.
-The Additional Protocol was approved by the Board of Governors on 11 June 1998.
-It was signed in Vienna on 12 June 1998. - 2.
-Pursuant to Article 17 of the Additional Protocol, the Protocol will enter into force on the date the Agency receives written notification that Ghana's statutory and/or constitutional requirements for entry into force have been met.
-Pending entry into force, this Protocol is being applied provisionally as from the date of signature, i.e. 12 June 1998.
+- 1. The text1 of the Protocol Additional to the Safeguards Agreement2 concluded between the Republic of Azerbaijan and the International Atomic Energy Agency for the application of safeguards in connection with the Treaty for the Non-Proliferation of Nuclear Weapons (NPT) is reproduced in this document for the information of all Members.
+The Additional Protocol was approved by the Board of Governors on 7 June 2000.
+It was signed in Vienna on 5 July 2000. - 2.
+Pursuant to Article 17 of the Additional Protocol, the Protocol entered into force on the date on which the Agency received from Azerbaijan written notification that Azerbaijan's statutory and/or constitutional requirements for entry into force have been met, i.e. on 29 November 2000.